analogdevicesinc/ai8x-synthesis/README.md

 #### Overview of the Generated API Functions

 The API code (in `cnn.c` by default) is auto-generated.
-It is data independent, but differs depending on the network.
+It is data-independent, but differs depending on the network.
 This simplifies replacing the network while keeping the remainder of the code intact.

 The functions that do not return `void` return either `CNN_FAIL` or `CNN_OK` as specified in the auto-generated `cnn.h` header file.
 The header file also contains a definition for the number of outputs of the network (`CNN_NUM_OUTPUTS`).
-In limited circumstances, this can make the wrapper code somewhat network independent.
+In limited circumstances, this can make the wrapper code somewhat network-independent.

 `int cnn_enable(uint32_t clock_source, uint32_t clock_divider);`
 Enable clocks (from `clock_source` with `clock_divider`) and power to the accelerator; also enable the accelerator interrupt.
 By default, on MAX78000, the accelerator runs at 50 MHz (APB clock or PCLK divided by 1).